johnwoodill/Assault-Weapon-Count/README.md

 *Fatalities (sign of mental health)*: fatalities per 100 million people summed over individual year.
 Indicator for sign of mental health described in data as "yes" -- does not include "unclear."

 *Events*: events over 20 killed are labeled in box by year

-*Population*: U.S. population data from FRED.
-Population for 2017 was estimated based on the growth rate from the last 10 years.

 **R Code:**